SUGAM2001/DESeq2-Python-Example/README.md

 ## Introduction

-[DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is a widely used tool for differential gene expression (DGE) analysis in RNA-SEQ data.
-And it is mainly implemented in [R](https://cran.r-project.org/).
+[DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is a widely used tool for differential gene expression (DGE) analysis in RNA-Seq data, and it is mainly implemented in [R](https://cran.r-project.org/).
 However, you can use [rpy2](https://pypi.org/project/rpy2/), a Python library that allows you to run R code.
+If you're interested in learning more about RNA-seq analysis, I highly recommend visiting [RNA-seqlopedia](https://rnaseq.uoregon.edu/).
+This comprehensive resource provides valuable insights into RNA-seq, covering everything from basic concepts to advanced techniques.
+It's an excellent starting point for anyone looking to deepen their understanding of RNA-seq analysis.
 ## Installation

 To run the DESeq2 example in Python, Ensure you have installed `R` on your system, and install the required packages.
 Follow these steps: